1. Is it possible to apply for more than one LLM programme?

 17. Are there advanced English classes for non-native speakers?

 Yes.
-There are pre-sessional and in-sessional English courses that Queen Mary students can attend on campus.
-The pre-sessional programme runs over the summer in short blocks between June and September and aims to improve overall ability in English, and provide opportunities to learn study skills such as note-taking, academic writing and participating in seminars and develop the skills you need to work independently at university.
+There are pre-sessional and in-sessional English courses that Queen Mary students can attend.
+The pre-sessional programme runs over the summer and aims to improve overall ability in English, and provide opportunities to learn study skills such as note-taking, academic writing and participating in seminars and develop the skills you need to work independently at university.
 The in-sessional course for law students is the 'Critical thinking and writing in law' programme which can be taken during term time and includes teaching on general English, lecture comprehension and seminar skills, grammar and vocabulary and academic writing.
 There is also a research writing workshop for PhD students.

 18. What medical and counselling support is provided by Queen Mary University of London?